patleeman/patricklee.nyc/blog/20241004_task_oriented_dialog_systems.md

 ## What's an example?

-Take, for example, a voice assistant like Amazon's Alexa or Apple's Siri.
+Take, for example, an assistant like [Amazon's Alexa](https://www.amazon.science/blog/new-alexa-research-on-task-oriented-dialogue-systems) or Apple's Siri.
 A user may provide the following utterance:

-User: Siri, what's the weather today?
+**User:** Siri, what's the weather today?

-Assistant: The weather today in New York is 74 degrees Fahrenheit.
+**Assistant:** The weather today in New York is 74 degrees Fahrenheit.

 How does the system go from the user asking what the weather is to it responding with the weather?
 This Task-Oriented Dialog system requires several major components: